MouadZIANI/hotels-booking/readme.md

 - Run composer install, to install dependencies
 - Run npm install to install npm dependencies
 - Edit the created .env file at the root of your project, to add database credentials, etc
-- For migrate the tables of database run this command php artisan migrate in your cmd
+- For create the tables of database run this command php artisan migrate in your cmd
 ```bash
 php artisan serve
 ```